 - Add cumin, chili powder, salt, smoked paprika, black pepper and cayenne pepper.
 Stir and let cook for about one minute before this helps bring out the favors of the spices.

-- Add Rotel, petite diced tomatoes, tomato sauce and beef broth.
+- Add Rotel, petite diced tomatoes, tomato sauce, beans and beef broth.
 Stir well and taste liquid to see if you need to add any more salt.
 You may need to add up to ¼ or ½ tsp depending on how salty your beef broth and tomatoes are or aren't.